kinsei0916/llvm-project/mlir/utils/clang-tidy/README.md

   -G Ninja
 $ ninja clang-tidy
 ```
-- `build/` must be a directory with MLIR onfigured.
+- `build/` must be a directory with MLIR configured.
 It is highly advised to
   use `ccache` as well, as this directory will be used to rerun
   `ninja check-mlir` after every single clang-tidy fix.
 ```bash